Caster Tier List for FFXIV (Patch 7.3)

 Caster balance is tricky to assess.
 It is very dependent on the nature of the content, party strengths/weaknesses, and encounter design.
 But all three casters are viable in most scenarios.

 • Normal/Alliance Raids, Unreal/Extreme Trials: Every job is viable in this type of content.
 However, it is worth noting that Red Mage’s Verraise Icon Verraise is almost broken for casual content where DPS checks are forgiving and most mechanics don’t require everybody to be alive at the same time.
 This especially applies to Normal Raids and Alliance Raids, which generally don't have enrage timers and very few party wipe mechanics.
-That said, Summoner’s Resurrection Icon Resurrection is powerful too, and Black Mage's damage helping the party kill the boss faster is still a plus.
+That said, Summoner’s Resurrection Icon Resurrection is powerful too, and both Pictomancer's and Black Mage's damage helps the party kill the boss faster.

-• Speed Kills: Black Mage is the undisputed ruler of this, due to its significant damage edge, and this has only been reinforced in patch 6.4 with the job’s potency buffs.
+• Speed Kills: Black Mage was historically the undisputed ruler of this, but Pictomancer is now a very common pick as well, particularly due to its burst damage and ability to play around downtime.
 In speed kills, it is expected that there are zero party deaths, so combat raises have little to no practical value outside of practicing strats.
-Red Mage and Summoner have historically had some niche representation in high ranking speed kills, but this is generally very rare.
+Red Mage and Summoner have historically had some niche representation in high ranking speed kills, but this is not expected to continue in Dawntrail.

 • Double Caster: Double caster compositions in an 8-player party are less popular now than they were in Shadowbringers.
 The Omega Protocol (Ultimate) in particular also "soft enforces" a double melee composition with the final phase's limit break mechanics, making it much harder to clear with double caster.
-That said, in Savage or below, or some older Ultimates, double caster compositions can remain a powerful alternative with double Addle Icon Addle and more flexibility for the party to spread out for certain mechanics.
+That said, in Futures Rewritten (Ultimate), Savage, or some older Ultimates, double caster compositions can remain a powerful alternative with double Addle Icon Addle and more flexibility for the party to spread out for certain mechanics.

 1.1.